 Added by abc for dance on April 23, 2011 at 9:00am — No Comments

 One question I get a lot from other teachers is "how do you get your students to take more ballet classes"?
 My first question back is "why do you want them to take more ballet?"
 Mind you, I'm not trying to talk anyone out of additional ballet classes, I just like hearing the answers.
-The post that…Continue
+The post that follows are some of the reasons I get in response and suggestions on how…Continue

 Have some time (about 12 minutes)?
 Try this barre stretch series after you've already done some large full body movements for at least 5-10 minutes to get the blood moving through your system and your core temperature warmed up.